 The mission of the Mechanical Engineering program is to provide excellent undergraduate education in Mechanical Engineering that will prepare graduates to meet society’s changing needs and aspirations.

-The Bachelor of Science in Mechanical Engineering is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET — www.abet.org).
+The Bachelor of Science Program in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET — www.abet.org.

-The educational objectives of the mechanical Engineering Program are to have graduates who, within the first four to six years after graduation are, either:
+The objectives of the mechanical Engineering Program are to have graduates who, within the first four to six years after graduation are, either: